-- (4) Depth markers must be spaced uniformly around the perimeter of the pool or spa in intervals of no more than 25 feet. - (5) Deck depth markers must be slip-resistant and positioned to be read while standing on the deck of the pool or spa. - (6) Depth markers must have units of measurement that either spell out "feet" or "inches" or abbreviate "FT," "IN," or fractions of a foot. - (c) Deck "NO DIVING" marker and symbol.
-Where a diving marker and symbol are required in pools, the marker and symbol must comply with the requirements in the International Swimming Pool and Spa Code (ISPSC) and: - (1) The no diving marker and symbol must not be less than 4 inches in height.
-The no diving symbol must consist of a diver's profile in a circle with a 45-degree slash through the diver. - (2) The color of the letters and symbol must be permanent and contrast with the background. - (3) The no diving marker and symbol on the deck must be slip resistant. - (4) The no diving marker and symbol on the deck must be within 18 inches of the water's edge and positioned to be read while standing on the deck facing the water. - (5) If a permanent structure above the pool deck is within 5 feet of the water's surface, the 4-inch no diving marker and symbol must be on the structure so the warning is visible to persons attempting to use the structure for diving.
-The no diving marker and symbol are not required on diving boards or diving platforms, Americans with Disabilities Act-compliant chair lifts, slide flumes, lifeguard stands, or bridges over the water. - (6) The no diving marker and symbol are not required on the interior tile line of a pool or spa. - (d) Starting platforms.
+- (3) Depth markers in spas on the vertical wall must be positioned in the top 4-1/2 inches of the spa wall and be positioned to be read by a user while in the spa. - (4) Depth markers in spas must be spaced at not more than 25-foot intervals and must be uniformly located around the perimeter of the spa. - (5) Deck depth markers for spas must be positioned to be read while standing on the deck and must be slip-resistant. - (6) Depth markers for spas must have units of measurement that either spell out "feet" or "inches" or abbreviate "FT," "IN," or fractions of a foot. - (d) Deck "NO DIVING" marker and symbol.
+Where no diving markers and symbols are required in pools, the markers and symbols must comply with the requirements in the International Swimming Pool and Spa Code (ISPSC) and with the following: - (1) The no diving marker and symbol may not be less than 4 inches in height.
+The no diving symbol must consist of a diver's profile in a circle with a 45-degree slash through the diver. - (2) The color of the letters and symbol must contrast with the background on which they are applied, and the color must be permanent in nature. - (3) The no diving markers and symbols on the deck must be slip resistant. - (4) The no diving marker and symbol on the deck must be within 18 inches of the water's edge and positioned to be read while standing on the deck facing the water. - (5) If a permanent structure above the pool deck is within 5 feet of the water's surface, the 4-inch no diving marker and symbol must be affixed to the structure so that the warning is visible to persons who may attempt to use the structure for diving.
+The no diving symbol and warning are not required on diving boards or diving platforms, ADA-compliant chair lifts, slide flumes, lifeguard stands, or bridges over the water. - (6) The no diving marker and symbol is not required on the interior tile line of a pool or in a spa. - (e) Starting platforms.
 Starting platforms must be used during official competition only or when there is direct supervision by the team coach, a qualified instructor, or a lifeguard.
-Starting platforms must be removed or secured to prevent use without direct supervision. - (e) Certain safety requirements for pools.
-In addition to safety signs required in the ISPSC, the following pool safety signs and operational procedures are required. - (1) Signs must be securely mounted as applicable, readily visible to the pool user, and be posted within the pool yard unless otherwise stated within this subchapter. - (2) Sign panels and lettering must be durable for the weather conditions. - (3) Branding or artwork applied to signs must not distract from the message panel, and signs must have a distinct border.
+Starting platforms must be removed or secured to prevent inadvertent use when the starting platforms are not directly supervised. - (f) Safety signage.
+In addition to safety signs required in the ISPSC, the additional safety and operational signs are required for pools as follows. - (1) Signs must be in the pool yard, securely mounted as applicable, and readily visible to the pool user and must be posted within the pool yard unless otherwise stated within this subchapter.

-- (4) Safety signs can be combined on one sign or posted individually. - (5) Safety signs for pools constructed on or after the effective date of this section or safety signs replaced at pools constructed before the effective date of this section, must comply with Figure: 25 TAC §265.190(e)(5).
+- (2) Sign panels must be durable for the weather conditions and the message surface must be clean and smooth and readily accept paint or precut lettering adhesives. - (3) Theming or artwork applied to signs must not invade the message panel and signs must have a distinct border. - (4) Multiple signs may be used or messages may be combined on one sign. - (5) Safety signs for pools constructed on or after the effective date of this subchapter or safety signs that are replaced at pools constructed before the effective date of this subchapter must be in compliance with Figure: 25 TAC §265.190(f)(5).

-Figure: 25 TAC §265.190(e)(5)
+Figure: 25 TAC §265.190(f)(5)